lukso-network/tools-data-providers/data-provider-http-client.httpipfsclientdataprovider.md

 ## HttpIPFSClientDataProvider class

-Data provider for uploading using the ipfs-http-client directly
+Data provider for uploading using the ipfs-http-client directly.
+This is backward compatible with the previous ipfs implementation, but ipfs-http-client has been deprecated in favor of Helia see https://github.com/ipfs/js-ipfs/issues/4336

 **Signature:**